-ENGINEERING (EGR) 187 (2) MANUFACTURING PROCESSES (1 LEC., 2 LAB.)
+ENGINEERING (EGR) 187 (2) MANUFACTURING PROCESSES (1 LEC.,

-Prerequisite: Engineering 186 or acceptable industrial experience.
-This course is a continuing study of metal working processes, chipless machining, threads, gears, jigs, fixtures, surface treatments, automation, and operations planning.
+Prerequisite: Engineering 186.
+This

+course is a continuing study of metal working processes, chipless machining, threads, gears, jigs, fixtures, surface treatments, automation, and operations planning.
 Laboratory fee.

-ENGINEERING (EGR) 201 (3) ENGINEERING MECHANICS II (3 LEC.)
+ENGINEERING (EGR) 201

+ENGINEERING MECHANICS II (3 LEC.)
 Prerequisites: Engineering 107 and credit or concurrent enrollment in Mathematics 225.
 This is a study of dynamics.
 Particles and rigid bodies are examined as they interact with applied forces.
 Both constrained and general motions are included.
 Space, time, mass, velocity, acceleration, work and energy, impulse, and momentum are covered.

-ENGINEERING (EGR) 202 (3) ENGINEERING MECHANICS OF MATERIALS (3 LEC.)
+ENGINEERING (EGR) 202 ENGINEERING MECHANICS OF MATERIALS (3)

 Prerequisites: Engineering 107 and credit or concurrent enrollment in Mathematics 225.
 Simple structural elements are studied.
 Emphasis is on forces, deformation, and material properties.
 The concepts of stress, strain, and elastic properties are presented.
-Analysis of thin walled vessels, members loaded in tension, torsion, bending and shear, combined loadings, and stability conditions are included.
+Analysis of thin walled vessels, members loaded in tension. torsion, bending and shear, combined loadings, and stability conditions are included.
 Behavioral phenomena such as fracture, fatigue, and creep are introduced.

-ENGINEERING (EGR) 203 (3) ENGINEERING PRODUCTION (1 LEC., 5 LAB.)
+ENGINEERING (EGR) 203 ENGINEERING PRODUCTION (1 LEC., 5 LAB.)